 Hosting a major event like the Olympics is likely to trigger a quantum leap in the scale of this behaviour.
 The majority of inner-city residents – including key workers in industries like hospitality, cleaning etc. – are renters.
 But the influx of tens of thousands of short-term visitors to our city will likely lead to many of these renters being evicted, or told that they can only remain in their homes if they cop a prohibitively unaffordable rent increase.

 When Rio de Janeiro hosted the 2016 Olympics, the city welcomed almost 1.2 million visitors over the course of the main two-week event, including 410 000 international visitors.
+Large cities like Rio and Tokyo and Los Angeles are much better placed to accommodate such a large short-term boom in guests.

 Post-covid Olympics are likely to be smaller, and even without fears of another pandemic, Brisbane would presumably attract far fewer international visitors given that it’s a bit further away from major origin countries like the USA.
-But even if the city had an influx of only 200 000 or 300 000 people for a month or two either side of the games, the impact on housing demand and rental costs will be dramatic.
+But even if the city had an influx of 'only' 200 000 or 300 000 people for a month or two either side of the games, the impact on housing demand and rental costs will be dramatic.

 With proper planning, it’s certainly possible for a city like ours to manage a massive influx of short-term visitors, but in a capitalist system where housing is predominantly privately owned, low-income local renters are likely to lose out big-time.
 If we do host the Olympics, the city will need a comprehensive housing strategy focussed on counter-acting the negative impacts of gentrification and prioritising the goal of housing vulnerable low-income residents, and tenancy legislation will need significant amendments to strengthen renters’ rights well in advance of the games.
 This seems unlikely in the current political landscape, where both the major parties continue to put the interests of landlords and property investors ahead of renters.